fraser-lab/fraser-lab.github.io/courses/methods_2020/index.md

 ## Tuesday February 16

-- Welcome: structure of the class, zoom norms, teams and work-together recommendations, relationship to Macro mini-quals, final presentations for this class (JFs)
+- Welcome: structure of the class, zoom norms, teams and work-together recommendations, relationship to Macro mini-quals, final presentations for this class (JF)
 - Why structural biology/Intro to Pchem (JG)
 	- [Forces contributing to the conformational stability of proteins](https://faseb.onlinelibrary.wiley.com/doi/pdfdirect/10.1096/fasebj.10.1.8566551)
 - FFT 101 (JF)